Perspective | Five myths about the 25th Amendment

 University of Pennsylvania historian Jonathan Zimmerman asserted that Section 4 applied only when the president was “absolutely and unambiguously incapable,” as President John F. Kennedy was between the time he was shot and his death.
 Political commentator Jeff Greenfield suggested that Section 4 is relevant when the president is “unable to communicate, or curled up in a fugue state.”

 But Section 4 wasn’t meant to be so limited.
 By its terms, it applies “whenever” the vice president and a majority of the Cabinet transmit a declaration of presidential inability.
-Bayh said Section 4 was appropriate when an inabilitywould “seriously impair” the president’s ability to discharge the powers and duties of the office, even for a brief time — a standard short of total incapacity.
+Bayh said Section 4 was appropriate when an inability would “seriously impair” the president’s ability to discharge the powers and duties of the office, even for a brief time — a standard short of total incapacity.
 The amendment’s drafters took into account President James Garfield, who died over a period of 80 days after being shot; President Woodrow Wilson, who suffered a stroke, leaving him incapacitated for months; and President Dwight Eisenhower, who had a heart attack in 1955, underwent surgery in 1956 and endured a stroke in 1957, as instances to which the amendment would have applied.
 Section 4 made the vice president and Cabinet members decision-makers partly because they would be in a position to evaluate if a president were unable to carry out the duties of the office.
 A 1965 report Bayh submitted to Congress explained that the proposal “would enable prompt action by the persons closest to the President, both politically and physically, and presumably most familiar with his condition.”

-If it were that simple, under Sectiton 4, a deranged president could resume presidential powers on her mere say-so and insulate herself from further challenges to her authority by dismissing Cabinet members who question her capacity.
-But the president doesn’t resume power once she declares herself fit.
-She regains her authority “unless the Vice President and a majority of . . . the principal officers of the executive department” challenge that assertion “within four days.”
-Rep. Emanuel Celler (D-N.Y.), another key 25th Amendment player, said that the vice president “is in the saddle” during the four-day challenge period.
-The legislative record overwhelmingly supports this view.
-Section 4 gives Congress 48 hours to assemble, if it isn’t already in session, and then 21 days to decide the issue, with a two-thirds vote required in both houses to sustain the vice president’s position.

 Myth No. 4